Alliedium/awesome-nexus/ansible/README.md

 Target machine for Nexus mentioned as `@hostname` in [hosts.yaml](./inventory/hosts.yaml) file should have:

 * Compatible OS.
 This role is tested through molecule on travis CI for CentOS 8, Ubuntu Bionic (18.04), and Debian buster.
-Other molecule scenarios can be played locally for CentOS 7, Ubuntu Xenial (16.04), and Debian stretch
+Other molecule scenarios can be played locally for CentOS 7, Ubuntu Xenial (16.04), and Debian stretch.
+From now on we assume that Ubuntu Jammy 22.04 LTS is used.

 * Rsync has to be installed on the target machine (it is not needed on the host running ansible if different)